 What is a Hybrid?

-A hybrid is a vehicle is one that can achieve propulsion using either a fuelled power source or stored energy.
+A hybrid is a vehicle that can achieve propulsion using either a fuelled power source or stored energy.

 The fuelled power source could be: